sem CLI Reference#

 sem get notifications [name]

-The output of the previous command will be a YAML file – you can learn more about the Notifications YAML grammar by visiting the Notifications YAML reference.
+The output of the previous command will be a YAML file – you can learn more about the Notifications YAML grammar by visiting the Notifications YAML reference page.

 You can edit a notification using the sem edit notification